-- Staff and faculty over the age of 65 or with other high-risk conditions self-disclosed during pre-registration
+- Staff and faculty over the age of 65 or those with high-risk conditions self-disclosed during pre-registration

-- Students currently on campus: residential, athletes, face-to-face courses
+- Students currently on campus: residential, athletes, those with face-to-face courses

 - Students entering clinical rotations

 At this time, vaccine deliveries to campus are unpredictable.
 Until the supply of vaccines stabilizes and deliveries are routinized, it is difficult to forecast a timeline for our vaccine program.
 We intend to offer vaccinations to all members of our campus community.
 This will take some time, and your patience is appreciated.

 You will receive an email when you are eligible to receive the vaccine.
 You will be directed to click on "COVID Vaccine Appointment" that will have become available to you on the university's single sign-on page.
 From there, you can select the time and date that best accommodates your schedule.
 This link will be available to you for two weeks after you are notified that it is your turn to get vaccinated.

 When making your appointment, you must use your campus email address, as CSULB is serving as a closed point of dispensing and an email not affiliated with the university will not work.
 You will receive an email from the reservation system confirming your appointment.
 Keep this email as you will need on the day of your appointment.

 If you've received the first dose of the vaccine on campus, you will receive an email when it is time to schedule your second shot.
 The university's supply of vaccines will potentially impact the timing of your invitation to schedule the appointment for your second dose.